Arttuv/arttuv-website/src/content/writings/designing-for-usability-1985.md

 ## Motivation for Using the Principles

-Gould and Lewis have listed a lot of motivations for using these principles, and I’ve listed here the ones that I felt the most importand and most relevant today.
+Gould and Lewis have listed a lot of motivations for using these principles, and I’ve listed here the ones that I felt the most important and most relevant today.

 ### Design is much harder than one might think